DawidSzcz/wunderwaffel/README.md

 # WUNDERWAFFEL
-> To make waffel wunder
+> To make waffel wunder again

 ### Access
 App is deplyed on AWS.
 It uses RDS + EC2